Pennsylvania Fights to Keep Medical Pot Board Secret

-Under state law, patients can apply for a state-issued medical marijuana card if a doctor certifies they have one of 17 qualified medical conditions, including epilepsy, cancer, multiple sclerosis, and seizure disorders.
+Under state law, patients can apply for a state-issued medical marijuana card if a doctor confirms they suffer from one of 17 qualified medical conditions.
+The list includes multiple sclerosis, epilepsy, seizure disorders, and cancer.

 The program is expected to be up and running by mid-2018.

-Potential growers were required to submit a nonrefundable $10,000 application fee; pay a $200,000 permit fee, which was refundable if the permit was not granted; and show proof of $2 million in capital.
+Potential growers had to pay a nonrefundable application fee of $10,000; pay a permit fee that cost $200,000 and was refundable if the permit was not granted; and show proof that they had $2 million in capital.